 What I love about this design is that they go with any room decor.
-Additionally, the clear design makes it easier for kids to see through the entire book cover as the shelve border doesn’t obstruct the view.
+Additionally, the clear design makes it easier for kids to see through the entire book cover, as the shelf border doesn’t obstruct the view.

-This 3-Pack Clear Acrylic Bookshelf makes a great book display and it measures 15 inches long.
-They are installed as a wall mount shelf and comes with all the necessary mounting hardware.
+This 3-Pack Clear Acrylic Bookshelf makes a great book display and measures 15 inches long.
+They are installed as a wall-mount shelf and have all the necessary mounting hardware.